Litbolt123/Maple-Bear-Take-Over/docs/SPAWN_SYSTEM_EXPLANATION.md

 ### 5. **Tile Filtering & Spacing**

 #### **Distance Filtering**:
-- Only tiles within 15-48 blocks horizontally are valid
+- Only tiles within 15-45 blocks horizontally are valid
 - Prevents spawning too close or too far

 #### **Spacing Filter** (`filterTilesWithSpacing`):
 - Ensures tiles are at least `spacing` blocks apart (default 2.5)
 - Prevents clustering
-- Day 20+: Reduced spacing (2.0-2.5) for denser spawns
+- Day 20+: Spacing adaptively reduced to between 2.0 and 2.5 based on tile density (2.0 for very dense areas with >30 tiles, 2.5 for medium/low density areas with ≤30 tiles)

 #### **Sampling**:
 - Limits to `MAX_CANDIDATES_PER_SCAN` (180) tiles